Woodclose Park, Kirkby Lonsdale, The Lake District

 The Away with the Kids review

 Set within the beautiful valley of the River Lune between the Yorkshire Dales and the Lake District National Park.
-Woodclose is a quiet and serene place, set within nine acres providing a unique holiday base in an area of outstanding natural beauty and welcomes touring caravans, motor homes, tents even Wigwams which are available for hire on site.
+Woodclose is a quiet and serene place, set within nine acres providing a unique holiday base in an area of outstanding natural beauty and welcomes touring caravans, motor homes, tents and even Glamping Pods which are available for hire on site.

 Woodclose Park- Reception, Information, Shop and Picnic Area